 (My youngest daughter)

-Even if it’s our fourth summer, autumn and winter are my most favorite times of year.
+Even if it’s like our second summer, the fall is my favorite time of year.

 I love colder weather for many reasons: